Androguide/Angustrap/README.md

  * `title`: The navigation bar title, usually your brand name.

  * `titleHref`: The URL the navbar `title` link should point to.

+ * `fixed`: Whether the navbar should be fixed to the `top` or `bottom` of the page.
+    If this attribute is not specified or set to `static`, the navbar will be at the top of the screen and scroll with the content (`.navbar-static-top`).

  <br/>